 - Proprietary trading, investing and trading the banks’ own money for their private account

-Investment bankers’ high salaries are often earned after long hours, high stress and incredibly repetitive work.
-Essentially, investment bankers are corporate financial advisors with an expertise in securities.
+Essentially, investment bankers are corporate financial advisors with expertise in securities.
 They must understand government regulations and stay on top of the current investment climate.
 They assign an estimated cost to instruments and offerings using sophisticated financial models.

-Investment bankers identify potential risks, project possible earnings and prepare documentation for the U.S. Securities and Exchange Commission (SEC) on behalf of their clients.
-At the lower rungs, that means lots of research and Excel work.
-As you get climb the ladder, you take on a more client-facing role, meeting with clients and pitching business to their network of investors.
+Additionally, investment bankers identify potential risks, project possible earnings and prepare documentation for the U.S. Securities and Exchange Commission (SEC) on behalf of their clients.
+At the lower rungs, that means lots of research and work in Microsoft Excel.
+As you begin to climb the ladder, you could take on a more client-facing role.
+This entails meeting with clients and pitching business to their network of investors.

 Everyone has heard seemingly improbable tales of college grads earning six-figure salaries in their first year out of business school.
 Maybe those stories were compelling enough to lure you into finance or accounting careers.
 As it turns out, these opportunities are out there if you choose a career in investment banking.

-- Carefully consider how much risk you are comfortable with taking.
-While uncertainty can be unnerving, a diverse mix of stocks and mutual funds will give you a far better chance at seeing significant financial growth than bonds or traditional savings accounts.
+- Carefully consider how much risk you are comfortable taking.
+Uncertainty can be unnerving, but a diverse mix of stocks and mutual funds will give you a far better chance of seeing significant financial growth than bonds or traditional savings accounts.
 SmartAsset’s asset allocation calculator can help you figure out what allocation is best for your risk tolerance.